4 Defenses to California Rape Charges – Penal Code 261 PC

 Contact Us to Schedule a Free Consultation

-When accused of a sex crime, there is no question that retaining an experienced Orange County criminal defense lawyer is critical to defend the charges against you.
-Rape under PC 261 carries significant and life changing consequences.
+When accused of a sex crime, there is no question that retaining an experienced Orange County criminal defense lawyer is critical to defending the charges against you.
+Rape under PC 261 carries significant and life-changing consequences.
 Contact the Law Offices of John D. Rogers today to schedule a free confidential consultation concerning your rights and defenses.
-Early intervention could mean the difference of having to spend time in state prison or having the case dropped altogether.
+Early intervention could mean the difference between having to spend time in state prison or having the case dropped altogether.

 - Lewd Acts with a Minor – Penal Code 288(a) PC